George B. Daniels: CREW v. Trump (2017–2021)

-On December 21, 2017, Daniels granted the Government's motion to dismiss CREW v.
-Trump.
-On September 13, 2019, the United States Court of Appeals for the Second Circuit vacated and remanded Judge Daniels's decision.
-The lawsuit challenges President of the United States Donald J. Trump's business activities under the Domestic and Foreign Emoluments Clauses of the United States Constitution, which bar the president from taking gifts or payments from foreign governments.
+On December 21, 2017, Daniels granted the government's motion to dismiss CREW v.
+Trump, a lawsuit filed by Citizens for Responsibility and Ethics in Washington challenging President Donald Trump's business activities under the Domestic and Foreign Emoluments Clauses of the United States Constitution, which bar the president from accepting gifts or payments from foreign governments or from the states without congressional consent.
+Daniels held that the plaintiffs lacked standing and wrote: "This case involves a conflict between Congress and the President in which this Court should not interfere unless and until Congress has asserted its authority."